-Ryan Pedon enters his third season in 2019-20 as an assistant coach at Ohio State after joining the staff in June 2017.
+Ryan Pedon enters his fourth season in 2020-21 as an assistant coach at Ohio State after joining the staff in June 2017.
 The Columbus native returned home after spending two seasons as an assistant on Chris Holtmann’s staff at Butler.

 Ohio State completed the 2018-19 campaign with another 20-wins and a second-consecutive trip to the NCAA Tournament Second Round after a defeat of Iowa State in the NCAA First Round game in Tulsa.